-You are required to register and account for VAT in this State when your distance sales to Ireland exceed €35,000 in the calendar year.
-However, you may opt to register and account for Value-Added Tax (VAT) on your distance sales even if the threshold is not exceeded.
+You must register and account for VAT in this State when your distance sales to Ireland exceed €35,000 in the calendar year.

 - Example 1

-A VAT registered United Kingdom (UK) trader supplies goods by means of mail order to private individuals in the State.
-If the UK trader sells goods by mail order of more than €35,000 in a calendar year to private individuals in the State, the place of supply is Ireland, where the transportation ends.
-The UK trader is obliged to register for VAT in the State and to account for Irish VAT on the goods.
+A VAT registered German trader supplies goods by means of mail order to private individuals in the State.
+If the German trader sells goods by mail order of more than €35,000 in a calendar year to private individuals in the State, the place of supply is Ireland, where the transportation ends.
+The German trader must register for VAT in the State and to account for Irish VAT on the goods.

 Distance sales from Ireland

 If you are making distance sales to private consumers in another EU Member State, you must charge Irish VAT until your sales reach the relevant threshold in that Member State.
 This VAT must be included in the T1 sales on your VAT 3 return.